edumbasangar/MovieLister/README.md

 + The testing is not exhaustive and only has two scenarios.
 + The ReactJS app is a very basic App out of the box CRA provided by the Microsoft .Net Core ReactJs.
++ Resiliency not hanlded for 4XX and 5XX errors.
++ ReactJs Components break on 4XX and 5XX errors, need to be fixed.